SAP/odfuzz/README.md

 - Add custom headers for requests.
 - Add unit tests.
 (30% done)
 - Use RotatingFileHandler instead of FileHandler in logging
+- Add support for the sap:display-format attribute.
+This attribute helps to determine whether a property is a type of integer or a string.
+For example, property FiscalPeriod is type of Edm.String with attributes MaxLength="3" and sap:display-format="NonNegative".
+This means that the property holds a non-negative integer value which is converted to the string.